"If a picture is worth a thousand words, then a movie may be worth a million words." - Anonymous

 The visualization efforts in microcinematography were clearly directed at making structures more elucidated, e.g. to observe the behavior of chromatin or mitochondria over time and their reaction to injury or pharmacological agents.
 However, dynamic modes of imaging were in their turn critiqued as inaccurate and non-scientific, precisely because of their qualitative nature.
 In the 1940s, Nobelist Peter Medawar wrote in his memoir, scolding film-making cell biologists for having been "delighted, distracted, and beguiled by the sheer beauty" of cells on film, and as a result, having missed the opportunity to use cytological methods to - as he put it - "solve biological problems"5.

-Introduction of mathematical logic into Biology
+Introduction of mathematical logic into biology

-New methods and technologies are introduced for many disparate reasons, but one of them is the craving to make biology a more exact science, to create laws or statistical tools such as are found in other sciences.
+New methods and technologies are introduced for many disparate reasons, but one of them is the craving to make biology a more exact science, to create laws or statistical tools that can be found in other sciences.
 For instance, J.H.
 Woodger attempts to construct theoretical biology in the late 1930s by the introduction of mathematical logic into biology.
 This was an attempt to assign logical tools to biological knowledge to produce self-explanatory theories.
 This he pursued because "an intense interest in, and intimate first-hand acquaintance with organisms, indispensable as it is, will not alone lead biology to the goal of exact science"6.
 Although Woodger's notation system did not persist.
 His drive to formalize qualitative observation was prominent in the early years of mathematical and theoretical biology.

 Labeling of cell molecules

-With continuous technological innovation in the addition of fluorescent probes into living cells and the microscopy (to visualize their appearance and movement), the escalation of live cell imaging in the past decades has been spectacular.
+With continuous technological innovation in the addition of fluorescent probes into living cells and microscopy (to visualize their appearance and movement), the escalation of live-cell imaging in the past decades has been spectacular.
 Roger Tsien, recognized along with Martin Chalfie and Osamu Shimomura with the Nobel prize in chemistry for founding work in fluorescent labeling, stated a feeling that precisely echoed the spirit of microcinematographers's critiques of histology a century ago: "genome sequences alone lack spatial and temporal information and are therefore as dynamic and informative as census lists or telephone directories"7.

 The tension between the still and the moving image has been, and will no doubt remain, a highly productive force in the generation of new scientific knowledge.